mkirsch2/tuition_status/README.md

 - previous_college: any post-secondary education beyond high school (or earning a GED)

 - hs_ged: whether a student earned a high school diploma or a GED

+- completers: students who graduated from the 15-hour or 600-hour program at this school